Spencer Township, Guernsey County, Ohio: Geography

 The village of Cumberland is located in southern Spencer Township.

 Name and history

 Spencer Township was organized in 1819.
 Statewide, other Spencer Townships are located in Allen, Lucas, and Medina counties and formerly in Hamilton County.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
-There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
+There is an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.